alberttwong/onehouse-demos/trino-prestodb-spark-minio/hudi.md

 ## conduktor or any other kafka toolling for kafka browsing

+To monitor your Kafka topics and messages in real-time, you can leverage any Kafka browser of your choice.
+While I've personally tested Conduktor, any compatible tool will work.

-You can use any kafka browser.
-I personally tested conduktor.
-You can just follow the conduktor quickstart at https://conduktor.io/get-started and put in the kafka ngrok URI with no username and password and see the topics and messages come in LIVE.
-We also have instructions below to see the messages on the CLI.
+Simply follow the Conduktor quickstart guide (https://conduktor.io/get-started) and enter your Kafka ngrok URI with no username and password.
+You'll then be able to see the topics and messages streaming live.

 ## Demo

-Stock Tracker data will be used to showcase different Hudi query types and the effects of Compaction.

-Take a look at the directory `demo/data`.
-There are 2 batches of stock data - each at 1 minute granularity.
-The first batch contains stocker tracker data for some stock symbols during the first hour of trading window (9:30 a.m to 10:30 a.m).
-The second batch contains tracker data for next 30 mins (10:30 - 11 a.m).
-Hudi will be used to ingest these batches to a table which will contain the latest stock tracker data at hour level granularity.
-The batches are windowed intentionally so that the second batch contains updates to some of the rows in the first batch.
+### Understanding the Scenario

+Our objective is to construct a Hudi table that maintains the most recent hourly stock tracker data.
+To achieve this, we'll ingest two batches of minute-level stock data:

+* Batch 1: Covers the initial trading hour (9:30 AM to 10:30 AM).
+* Batch 2: Covers the subsequent half-hour (10:30 AM to 11:00 AM), including updates to some stocks from Batch 1.

+### Leveraging Hudi's Merge-on-Read for Efficient Updates

+Hudi's default write strategy, merge-on-read, proves invaluable for this use case.
+Here's why it outperforms copy-on-write:

+* Reduced Write Amplification: Instead of creating entirely new files for each update, merge-on-read modifies existing files.
+This minimizes storage overhead and write operations.
+* Improved Read Performance: As data is organized in a more compact manner, queries become faster.
+* Simplified Upserts: Handling updates is straightforward, as Hudi efficiently merges new data with existing records.

+### The Impact of Compaction

+Hudi's compaction process is crucial for maintaining query performance and storage efficiency.
+It merges multiple small files into larger ones, reducing the number of files to scan during queries.

+* Benefits of Compaction:
+  * Improved query performance.
+  * Reduced storage overhead.
+  * Simplified data management.

 ### Step 1 : Publish the first batch to Kafka

 Upload the first batch to Kafka topic 'stock ticks'

 ```java
 docker exec -it spark /bin/bash
 cat /opt/demo/data/batch_1.json | kafkacat -b kafka:9092 -t stock_ticks -P
 ```

 To check if the new topic shows up, use

 ```java
 kafkacat -b kafka -L -J | jq .
 {